Gallery By Tracie Tee

 What happened next was something I did not expect.
-Having spoken about the stage musical School of Rock, which is currently playing in Melbourne, Gene then called up a 10-year-old boy named Zane to play guitar on stage with them during Calling Dr. Love.
+Having spoken about the stage musical School of Rock, which will be playing in Melbourne in November, Gene then called up a 10-year-old boy named Zane to play guitar on stage with them during Calling Dr. Love.
 Not only was he as “rock and roll” as they come, but he played flawlessly, not missing a single note.

 The crowd farewell Zane from the stage with a huge round of applause and Gene took the time to introduce the band and take some media photos.